Snowflake-Labs/sfquickstarts/site/sfguides/src/getting_started_with_time_series_using_snowflake_streaming_sis_ml_notebooks/getting_started_with_time_series_using_snowflake_streaming_sis_ml_notebooks.md

 The terminal prompt should now show a prefix `(hol-timeseries)` to confirm the **hol-timeseries** virtual environment is activated.

-### Configure Snowflake Account Connection Configurations
+### Step 4 - Configure Snowflake Account Connection Configurations

 > aside negative
 >